hardyoyo/code4lib19-serverspec-workshop/PITCHME.md

 * Sudo not required, but it makes life easier

 Note:
-Yep, it's Ruby, and of course it's packaged as a gem.
-And you'll need Rake.
+Yep, it's Ruby, and you'll need Rake.
+Sudo helps, but it's not required.
-Sudo: I will point out areas where things may get a little dicey if your test logs in as a normal user.
-It all works, but you have to adjust some tests for unprivileged users.
-Mostly just on RedHat, but, too many details.

-After you install ServerSpec, you can start off with the serverspec-init command.
+It does have an init command, which can get you started.

 ---
 ```